Lupusa87/BlazorSvgHelper/README.md

 }
 ```

- Because markup component cshtml file can't override BuildRenderTree method (because blazor itself converts cshtml file to dynamic components) we can't use SvgHelper in cshtml files else we will get error - **Type '__somename' already defines a member called 'BuildRenderTree' with the same parameter types**.

 Before use SvgHeler you need to have basic understanding what is and how works dynamic component.

 You can compose more complex svg.

 For example this helper was used [here](https://lupusablazordemos.azurewebsites.net/)

-You can see code how this svg was composed [here](https://github.com/Lupusa87/LupusaBlazorProjects/blob/master/ClockSVGComponent/ClockSVG.cs)
+You can see code how this svg was composed [here](https://github.com/Lupusa87/LupusaBlazorDemos/blob/master/BlazorClockSvgComponent/CompClockSVG.cs)

 For any questions please email me at VakhtangiAbashidze@gmail.com